orbjet/blazing-vue/README.md

 Usage:
 Copy the vimrc file to your ~/ location and rename it to .vimrc.
 In case you already have a .vimrc, then cherry pick the settings you find most interesting.

+Inside vim run the following commands to source and install plugins :source %
+:PlugInstall

 ![alt text](http://i65.tinypic.com/mk8bgi.png)